Do Mothers Make Different Breastmilk For Boys And Girls?

 5. Bacteria in breastmilk:

-- Mothers pass on the bacteria from their gut into breastmilk and then it is passed onto her baby’s gut which colonizes with healthy bacteria for long-term health benefits.
+- Mothers pass on the bacteria from their gut into breastmilk and then it is

 - It also turns out that different mothers have different types of oligosaccharides or prebiotics and bacteria in their breastmilk.